Applying for Aid

 Apply for Admissions to Galveston College

 All new and returning students must have a current admissions application on file with the Admissions Office.
-New students must have their final official high school transcript or GED on file.
+New students must have their final official high school transcript, GED certificate, homeschooling record or ATB Alternative on file.
 Transfer students must have ALL FINAL OFFICIAL transcripts from any and all institutions of higher education on file with the Admissions Office.

 Apply for an FSA ID (a username and password)